chadmcox/Azure_AD_Conditional_Access_Policies/README.md

 * Do not depend on trusted networks / locations
 * Always require multifactor
 * Minimize the use of filters
+* Know the potential impact of a policy.

 ### Requirements
 * The best way to do this is sending the Azure AD Sign In Logs to Azure Monitor (LogAnalytics).